 In order to improve web compatibility, Firefox currently includes some heuristics to grant storage access automatically to third parties that receive user interaction.
 These heuristics are intended to allow some third-party integrations that are common on the web to continue to function.
 They are intended to be temporary and will be removed in a future version of Firefox.
 They should not be relied upon for current and future web development.

-- The origin of the resource that is initially loaded in the pop-up window is granted storage access on the opener document if that origin has received user interaction as a first party within the past 30 days.
+- The origin of the resource that is initially loaded in the pop-up window is granted storage access on the opener document.
+If we discover that an origin is abusing this heuristic to gain tracking access, that origin will have the additional requirement that it must have received user interaction as a first party within the past 30 days.

 - After the initial resource is loaded in the pop-up window, the window may go through a series of redirects to other hosts.
 If a user interacts with the pop-up window following a redirect, the origin of the content loaded in the pop-up window is given storage access on the opener document.